AdobeDocs/experience-manager-65.fr-FR/help/assets/check-out-and-submit-assets.md

    Vous pouvez également choisir d’annoter ou de publier la ressource.

 1. Sélectionnez le fichier modifié dans l’ [!DNL Assets] interface, puis cliquez sur **[!UICONTROL Archiver]** dans la barre d’outils.
-La ressource modifiée est archivée dans Assets et peut être modifiée par les autres utilisateurs.
+The modified asset is checked in to [!DNL Assets] and is available to other users for editing.

 ## Forced check in {#forced-check-in}

 Les administrateurs peuvent archiver les ressources extraites par d’autres utilisateurs.

-1. Connectez-vous à Assets en tant qu’administrateur.
+1. Log in to [!DNL Assets] as an administrator.
-1. Dans l’interface utilisateur d’Assets, sélectionnez une ou plusieurs ressources extraites par d’autres utilisateurs.
+1. From the [!DNL Assets] user interface select one or more assets that have been checked out by other users.

    ![chlimage_1-476](assets/chlimage_1-476.png)